Advertisement

 Snack Smartly

 Preparing healthy snacks to bring to work is a good way to prevent cravings, which can lead to overeating.
-Good-for-you snacks also keep your blood sugar levels steady and metabolism high.
-A healthy snack is fewer than 200 calories, combines a protein with complex carbs, and avoids trans fat, saturated fat, added sugar, syrups, and any grains that are not 100 percent whole grains.
+Good-for-you snacks also keep your blood sugar levels steady and metabolism running efficiently.
+A healthy snack is fewer than 200 calories, combines a protein with complex carbs, and limits trans fat, saturated fat, added sugar, syrups, and any grains that are not 100 percent whole-grain.

 What to bring: